Do you find yourself coughing and sniffling a lot in the colder months? This may be because of the low humidity in the air.

 Easy Clean-Up

-You can choose from four different fan speeds to control how much humidity you want pumped out into the air.
+You can choose from four different fan speeds to control how much humidity you want to be pumped out into the air.
 This gives you more control over your energy consumption.

 Filter Replacements

-The filters need to be changed often and they can be kind of pricey.
+The filters need to be changed often and can be pricey.
+Overall, this amounts to significant upkeep costs, which can be annoying.

 Type | Fan-powered |